PQuod/pquod/README.md

 I'm currently working [on a page regrouping all my coding and artistic activities](https://pquod.github.io/personal_timeline/)

-To sse more of my work:
+To see more of my work:
 My dev website is [here](https://pquod.github.io/dev_portfolio/) My not at all updated artist website is [there](http://luciedesaubliaux.fr)